What is cosmetic surgery?

 Should breast implants go over or under the muscle?

-The tissues of the breast will respond in different ways depending on the placement, size, and type of the breast implants.
+The tissues of the breast will respond in different ways depending on the placement, size, and type of breast implants.
 Dr. Goldberg can determine the optimal location based on the anatomical needs and desired results of the patient.

 What is a mommy makeover?